siavava/portfolio/content/projects/trivial/01-solar.md

 navigation: false
 ---

 A Physics-accurate simulation of mass bodies (stars, planets, etc.) in a 2D space.
-The program uses the <highlight> PyQt5 </highlight> library to display graphics and allows the user to arbitrarily add more bodies to the simulation by clicking, adding bigger bodies by holding for longer, etc.
+The program uses the :highlight[PyQt5] library to display graphics and allows the user to arbitrarily add more bodies to the simulation by clicking, adding bigger bodies by holding for longer, etc.